 When Japan opened to the rest of the world in the Meiji period (1868-1912), the influence of western literary concepts and techniques was felt strongly.
 Novelists experimented with 'new' ideas such as liberalism, idealism, and romanticism and were variously influenced by French, British or German literature.
 One writer who came to Japan and became the first foreigner to truly capture the essence of the country in his work was Lafcadio Hearn, better known in Japan by his adopted name Koizumi Yakumo (1850-1904).
-B>Kwaidan, a collection of ghost stories, is perhaps best known by Japanese people.
+Kwaidan, a collection of ghost stories, is perhaps his work best known by Japanese people.

 The period between the turn of the century and the domination of militarism in the 1930's produced three great writers: Mori Ogai, Natsume Soseki and his protoge Akutagawa Ryunosuke.

 Ogai (1862-1922) gave up an early literary career to concentrate on his work as a doctor with the Japanese army, returning to writing only after his retirement.
 He was inspired mainly by German literature and played a leading role in the Japanese romantic literary movement.
 He wrote poetry, drama and historical biography, but his best work of fiction is considered to be his novel The Wild Geese (1912).
 It is a poignant story of unfulfilled love, set against the background of the dramatic social change that came with the fall of the Meiji regime, as the young heroine is forced by poverty to become mistress to a moneylender.